NVIDIA/TensorRT/samples/python/efficientnet/README.md

 # EfficientNet V1 and V2 in TensorRT

+> NOTE: This sample will be deprecated after TensorRT 10.13.3.

 These scripts help with conversion and execution of Google [EfficientNet V1](https://arxiv.org/abs/1905.11946) and [EfficientNet V2](https://arxiv.org/abs/2104.00298) models with [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt).

 ## Contents